wp-plugins/tailored-tools/readme.txt

 == Changelog ==
+= 1.7.7 =
+* Changed the function that handles file-uploads for relevant questions.
+Previously, file-upload questions within fieldsets would not be included.
+* Preserve new-line characters in json_encode function when logging entries

 = 1.7.6 =
 * Noticed a problem with [tabs] shortcode not including some image elements.
 Now resolved, plus added a filter for allowed tags (tailored_tools_ui_tabs_allowed_nodes)